BorgwardtLab/ConformalAMR/README.md

 ### Installation

-We provide `` for reproducible installation of the environment used in our experiments using [poetry]().
+We provide `pyproject.toml` and `poetry.lock` files for reproducible installation of the environment used in our experiments using [poetry]().
 We recommend to do this within a conda/mamba isolated environment, containing Python^=3.11.
 To install the environment, run the following command (assuming you have poetry installed):

 ```bash